kristian-welsh/character-creation-backend/README.md

 ## Acknowledgments

-We appreciate GitHub as a service to make development and collaboration easier.
+We would like to thank GitHub as a service to enable colaberative development.
 Thank you to the contributers of our dependancies.